JoyceObialor/JoyceObialor/README.md

 ---
 ## Mission
-I promote the power of data to drive innovation, impact, and informed decision-making across organizations, businesses, school and health sector.
-My goal is to turn data into actionable insights that stimulate growth, empower others and give business value.
+I promote the power of data to drive innovation, impact, and informed decision-making across organizations, businesses, schools, and the health sector.
+My goal is to transform data into actionable insights that stimulate growth, empower others, and create business value.

 ---
 ## About Me